-FINRA is proposing to amend Rule 13402(a) to clarify that, in disputes involving only members, FINRA would appoint an all non-public panel.
+FINRA is proposing to amend Rule 13402(a) to clarify that, in disputes involving only members, the parties will receive an all non-public panel.
 FINRA notes that the proposed amendment to Rule 13402(a) is consistent with the current rule and its intent, which is that disputes involving only members should receive an all non-public panel.
+FINRA believes that simplifying the rule, by amending the title as described above, will make the rule easier to apply for staff and easier to understand for users of the forum.
+Amendments to Pleadings that Add an Associated Person